judka-uriel/uriel-book/uriel_en.md

 This is an example of conversions from the book of Esther, but without details.
-Also unknown are the details of how there were accepted into the Jewish people those who served in the army of King David: Uriah the Hittite (*Uriah ha‑Hitti*), Zelek the Ammonite (Shmuel II [23:37](https://www.sefaria.org/II_Samuel.23.37)), Ithmah the Moabite (Divrei ha‑yamim I [11:46](https://www.sefaria.org/I_Chronicles.11.46)), etc.
+Also unknown are the details of how there were accepted into the Jewish people those who served in the army of King David: Uriah the Hittite (*Uriah HaHitti*), Zelek the Ammonite (Shmuel II [23:37](https://www.sefaria.org/II_Samuel.23.37)), Ithmah the Moabite (Divrei ha‑yamim I [11:46](https://www.sefaria.org/I_Chronicles.11.46)), etc.